Film photography has never been less expensive

 Not that it’s less expensive than digital photography.
 My everyday camera is digital – a wonderful Canon PowerShot S95.
 I take it on every road trip, get it out for family events, and sometimes shoot it just for fun.
 My S95 cost $400 and I bought a spare battery for $40.
 I bought a $5 SD card to store images, which I reuse after transferring images to my computer.
 For that initial outlay of $445, I can take great quantities of photos indefinitely.

 Of course, film photography has ongoing costs for film and processing.
-I buy 35mm Fujicolor 200 for about $2 a roll and get it processed and scanned at CVS for about $6.
+I buy 35mm Fujicolor 200 for about $2.50 a roll.
+The camera store downtown will process and scan it for about $8.50.
 If I shoot 35mm black and white film, or if I go for good old medium-format 120 film, either is available for as little as $4 per roll.
-But CVS can’t process those films, so I mail them to a processor who charges $14.
-So my total cost per roll falls between $8 and $18.
-In 2012 I shot about 20 rolls of film.
-If I use $13 as a rough mean cost, I spent $260 last year.
-You can buy a passable point-and-shoot digital camera for that money.
+But the camera store can’t process those films, so I mail them to Old School Photo Lab, which charges $16, including shipping both ways.
+So my total cost per roll falls between $11 and $18.50.
+In 2015 I shot 45 rolls of film.
+If I use $15 as a rough mean cost, I spent $675 last year.
+You can buy a nice DSLR for that money!

 Still, film is a better value now than it was when I was a kid in the ’70s and ’80s.
 I remember film costing $3 to $6 per roll, depending on what format I was shooting.
 I shot a lot of 126 cartridge film, which I remember being the least expensive.
 Processing at my friendly neighborhood Hook’s Dependable Drugs ran maybe $7, which was a giant amount of money to me then.
-So I took to mailing my film to Clark Color Labs, which processed it and sent me prints for maybe $4.
-(The Clark prints faded within a few years; the Hook’s prints still look fresh today.)
+I often mailed my film to Clark Color Labs, which processed it and sent me prints for maybe $4.
+(You get what you pay for: the Clark prints faded within a few years, while the Hook’s prints still look fresh today.)

 The sweet bottom line is no matter which technology you’re using, technically speaking in dollar-equivalent terms, photography has never been cheaper. :)